How to Create Holiday Magic — No Wand Required

 What would the holidays be without our traditions, from the tree and the turkey to the football game and parade?
 Everyone knows apple pie will be served for dessert, your uncle will fall asleep on the couch, and the kids will ask to stay up all night.

 While honoring those beloved traditions this year, we invite you to add your own creativity to the season.
-We asked RAC customers to share their ideas for creating holiday magic, and we offer them here, along with a few of our own suggestions as well.
+We asked Rent-A-Center customers to share their ideas for creating holiday magic, and we offer them here, along with a few of our own suggestions as well.

 O’ Christmas Tree

 The Tradition: Whether you cut it yourself, buy it fresh off a lot, or unpack it from the attic, the Christmas tree is an enduring holiday tradition.
 Each ornament evokes a memory and nudges us to recall people and places from the past: Baby’s first Christmas, classroom projects, family heirlooms, and more are represented.